lcabaceira/dralf/README.md

 It automates Alfresco backup and restore processes, allowing operations such as hot backups, cold backups , restores and other handy operations.
 It uses jmxterm as a command line jmx client , you can find documentation on jmxterm at http://wiki.cyclopsgroup.org/jmxterm/features

-It is also a very nice tool for troubleshooting and system analysis.
+It is also a very nice tool for troubleshooting and system analysis as it embeds the well known Alfresco Valitation tool ( EVT )

 Overall we can define Dr. Alf as :